The Birth of AI-Native Advertising

 At face value, this is a monetization move.
 Infrastructure at this scale isn’t cheap.

-But zoom out, and this may represent something much bigger: the first truly new digital advertising marketplace since the rise of paid search.
+the first truly new digital advertising marketplace since the rise of paid search.

 We’re starting to see the emergence of AI-native advertising ecosystems, ad platforms built directly into conversational AI assistants powered by language models (LLMs).